anguyen1359/AI-Stock-Price-Predictor/README.md

 - LSTM_SPY_Optimized.png: Image containing Model predictions during evaluation of SPY with optimized paramaters
 - Stock_Predictor_Performance: Image of Confusion Matrix of up and down trends compared of model and actual values

+## Evaluation Data
+All the evaluation was performed utilizing Matplotlib, and Scikit-Learn
+- RMSE: 9.7

+This model is better evaluated by viewing plots under Images in the Folders Tab: [Folders](#folders)

 ## Additional Information
 Note that this model shouldn't be used to make financial based decision and is not recommended to use real stock decisions